isaac-sim/IsaacAutomator/README.md

 - noVNC (browser-based VNC client)
 - NoMachine (remote desktop client)

-Look for the connection instructions at the end of the deploymnt command output.
-Additionally, this info is saved in `state/<deployment-name>/info.txt` file.
+Look for the connection instructions at the end of the deployment command output.
+Additionally, this information is saved in the `state/<deployment-name>/info.txt` file.

-You can view available arguments with `--help` switch for the start scripts, in most cases you wouldn't need to change the defaults.
+You can view available arguments with the `--help` switch for the start scripts.
+In most cases, you won't need to change the defaults.

-Tip: You can use `./connect <deployment-name>` helper command to connect to the deployed instance via ssh.
+Tip: You can use the `./connect <deployment-name>` helper command to connect to the deployed instance via SSH.

 ### Running Applications

-To use installed applications, connect to the deployed instance using noVNC or NoMachine.
+To use the installed applications, connect to the deployed instance using noVNC or NoMachine.
 You can find the connection instructions at the end of the deployment command output.
-Additionally, this info is saved in `state/<deployment-name>/info.txt` file.
+Additionally, this information is saved in the `state/<deployment-name>/info.txt` file.

 #### Isaac Sim

-Isaac Sim will be automatically started when cloud VM is deployed.
-Alternatively you can click "Isaac Sim" icon on the desktop or run the following command in the terminal on the deployed instance or launch it from the terminal as follows:
+Isaac Sim will automatically start when the cloud VM is deployed.
+Alternatively, click the "Isaac Sim" icon on the desktop, or run the following command in a terminal on the deployed instance:

 ```sh
 ~/isaacsim.sh
 ```

-To get a shell inside Isaac Sim container, click "Isaac Sim Shell" icon on the desktop.
-Alternatively you can run the following command in the terminal on the deployed instance:
+To get a shell inside the Isaac Sim container, click the "Isaac Sim Shell" icon on the desktop.
+Alternatively, run the following command in a terminal on the deployed instance:

 ```sh
 ~/isaacsim-shell.sh